 Endurance can be defined as the ability to continue to endure a stress, hardship or level of suffering.
 In the context of sport, endurance is the ability to sustain a specific activity (endurance running, cycling, swimming, rowing, cross country skiing etc) for a prolonged period of time.

-An endurance sport is therefore any sport in which there is a prolonged physical stress.
+An endurance sport is therefore any sport in which there is a requirement to sustain an activity level whilst enduring a level of physical stress.

 Endurance Sport Requirements

 The main requirement for any endurance sport is the ability to sustain a high work rate for a prolonged period of time.
 Whilst this is strongly influenced by physiological factors (efficiency of energy systems, aerobic capacity/VO2max, lactate threshold, muscle strength, power and muscular endurance), we shouldn’t forget that psychology also plays a key part in success in endurance sport.
 As such, the ability to compete successfully in endurance events is affected by both our physiological fitness and our psychology.

 Endurance training involves developing both general and event specific endurance.
 It also helps us to develop the mental toughness or “grit” needed to be able to achieve our peak performance.

 What limits endurance?